tadelv/tadelv.github.com/_posts/2023-02-22-from-ios-to-serverside.markdown

 app.enableGraphiQL(on: "explore")
 {% endhighlight %}

-With this, I could browse my GraphQL implementation on `localhost:8080/explore`
+With this, I can make queries and mutations directly at `localhost:8080/explore`

 ## On the Client